dirky9000/Intro-to-Microprocessors/README.md

 # Intro-to-Microprocessors
-These are small assembly language assignmemts done in debug
+These are small assembly language assignmemts done in assembly language and debug